TheSivaMuthusamy/Java_Snake/README.md

 # Java_Snake
-Snake game applet in Java I made a while back
+Snake game applet in Java I made a while back.
+To run, in an IDE run the Snake.java file.